Simeon Schudy, PhD

 I combine different empirical approaches and data analysis techniques with experimental methods in the lab, online and in the field.

-I also conduct evaluation studies in cooperation with business partners.
+Further, I conduct evaluation studies in cooperation with business partners using modern data analytics tools.

 The German Research Foundation (DFG) decided to continue funding the collaborative research center CRC TRR 190 "Rationality and Competition" .
 I am looking very much forward continuing the productive work in Project A04 as PI together with Jana Friedrichsen and Radosveta Ivanova-Stenzel